AndrewGossenPerez/MemoryAllocator/README.md

 (AndrewG MemoryAllocator)

-**This project implements an OS-backed memory allocator that creates a private heap using mmap.
-It is an independent learning project I carried out to better understand the mechanisms behind dynamic memory allocation**
+**This project implements an OS-backed memory allocator that creates my own heap using virtual memory through the mmap system call.**
 ---

 The heap is managed with RAII.
 The constructor maps the requested heap size (which is rounded up to a page-aligned size), and the destructor unmaps it with munmap.